A Security Assurance Framework for Automotive Industry

 Goals of Automotive-Specific Information Security Standard

-The main priority of any security standard is to make security a core part of the development process.
+The main priority of any network security standard is to make security a core part of the development process.
 Automotive systems need to be protected, so there should be an effort to do that by extending the existing quality systems.
 That includes identifying and managing risks as well as allowing for independent reviews of information security practices.

 The Difference Between Automotive and IT Systems